-Whether it is running a business event with interactive film, injecting customization and the element of surprise throughout the day, or creating multisensory experiences, these big and small touches can make an event memorable and keep your brand at the top of mind.
-C2 Montreal is a good example of what a customised event might look like.
+Whether it is running a business event with interactive film, injecting customization and the element of surprise throughout the day, or creating multisensory experiences, these big and small touches can make an event memorable and keep your brand at the top of your mind.
+C2 Montreal is a good example of what a customized event might look like.
 It is designed in such a way that participants can “pick and choose” elements that would make up their own conference experience each day.

 The question that event industry organizers can now ask is, what would these elements look like with social distancing in place?
 Or how can we incorporate these elements into a virtual event experience?

 We’ve seen how exciting tech-enhanced events can be, especially with online elements like hashtag lucky draw competitions or virtual event goodie bags.
 It’s become a necessity for event organizers to think of how online elements can support an offline event just to give people a better experience by using a mix of these platforms.

 But for an industry that will now be more online than offline, we may see physical elements incorporated into virtual events to keep the tactile connection going.
 For example, when taking social distancing into consideration, events like Goosechase’s digital scavenger hunts will enable individual users to carry out the hunt in the physical world, while being part of a real-time event that’s managed online.